 - Don’t place wrists on pad rests but put palm.

-- Keep the thumb and wrist in neutral position.
+- Keep the thumb and wrist in the neutral position.
 Your hands should be straight while typing.
-Use an additional keyboard and lower to ergonomically safe position for the wrists.
+Use an additional keyboard and lower to an ergonomically safe position for the wrists.

 - Take frequent breaks while typing and using a mouse.
 Use an ergonomic mouse so you won’t have to grasp at odd angles and can rest and relax your wrists at the neutral position.
 Keep it as close to you as possible to avoid pull and push.